variousauthors/arrogantgamer/source/_posts/2013-04-06-vision-by-proxy.markdown

 to predict what eyes we need in order to progress.

-That being said, it suffers from the levels being too big for the hero: the gameplay is a little like a metroidvania, but the RPG elements are not played up enough for treking back and forth across the level to really be exciting.
+That being said, it suffers from the levels being too big for the hero: the gameplay is a little like a metroidvania, but the RPG elements are not played up enough for trekking back and forth across the level to really be exciting.
 In addition, the puzzles are not really difficult or focused and solving them ends up feeling inevitable.
 This game needs an overworld map, or teleportation, or something to make the player feel like they are gathering information towards eventually solving